Lakany/MOLYN-SPAMMER1/README.md

     headerCorner.Parent = header

     -- Logo container with improved visibility
-    local logoSize = UserInputService.TouchEnabled and 80 or 100
+    local logoSize = isMobile and 60 or 80
     local logoContainer = Instance.new("Frame")
     logoContainer.Size = UDim2.new(0, logoSize, 0, logoSize)
     logoContainer.Position = UDim2.new(0.5, -logoSize/2, 0.5, -logoSize/2)